 In order to meet the required qualitative measure, students must maintain a minimum overall GPA of at least 2.0 on a 4.0 scale at Auburn University at Montgomery.
-Transfer credit is not included in the GPA calculation.
+Transfer credit and remedial course credit are not included in the GPA calculation.

 In order to maintain measurable progress toward the completion of their degrees, students must successfully complete at least 67 percent of all credit hours attempted at Auburn University at Montgomery and transfer hours accepted by AUM.
 Percentiles may be rounded using normal rounding rules.
 Hours attempted include repeated courses, remedial courses, dropped courses, withdrawals, and incomplete courses.